elenasamuylova/drafts/llm_course.md

 In a RAG system, the model retrieves content (e.g. from documents or a knowledge base) and uses it to answer user queries.
 An LLM-as-Judge can help assess if the system can find relevant documents and whether the response makes good use of that retrieved information.

 You can evaluate key aspects like:

-**Relevance or Context Quality**
+-  **Relevance or Context Quality**.
 Are the retrieved document chunks relevant to the query?
 Do they contain enough information to support a good answer?
 This helps you surface possible gaps in your knowledge base or inefficiencies in your search or chunking strategies.

-**Faithfulness/Groundedness**
-Does the generated response stay factually aligned with the retrieved context?
+- **Faithfulness/Groundedness** Does the generated response stay factually aligned with the retrieved context?

-**Example**
+> **Example**.
 If the document says “Employees are eligible for paid time off after 90 days,” but the system answers “Employees are eligible for unlimited paid time off,” this should be flagged.
 The “unlimited” detail is hallucinated and unsupported.

-**Refusals**
+- **Refusals**.
 How often does the system decline to answer?
 This will help assess the user experience by flagging questions that are left unanswered.

 These evaluation aspects do not require reference response — which makes them especially useful for monitoring in production.
 You can also assess additional properties when you conduct offline evaluations using designed test cases that target specific scenarios.

 **Refusal testing** is a useful indicator of whether the system avoids hallucinations while remaining helpful.
 You can test your RAG system for:

-**Correct denials**
+- **Correct denials**.
 Does the system appropriately decline to answer when the retrieved context lacks sufficient information?

->Example.
-If the knowledge base does not include coverage for a rare medical condition, the model should respond with something like: “I’m sorry, I don’t have information on that.”
-You can test this by including test queries that are intentionally unanswerable.
+> Example.
+If the knowledge base does not include coverage for a rare medical condition, the model should respond with something like: “I’m sorry, I don’t have information on that.”You can test this by including test queries that are intentionally unanswerable.

-**Incorrect denials**
+- **Incorrect denials**.
 Does the system decline to answer when the retrieved documents do contain the required information?
-This can be tested using questions that are known to be answerable
+This can be tested using questions that are known to be answerable.
 Testing this helps ensure the system declines appropriately and doesn't unnecessarily avoid answering questions it can handle.

-**Correctness testing**
+**Correctness testing** .
 When you have ground truth responses available, you can also assess RAG output correctness just like any other system: by comparing its answers against the expected responses.
 This can be done using semantic similarity, or by using an LLM-as-Judge to score alignment and faithfulness.

 You can read more about RAG evaluation in this blog:
 https://www.evidentlyai.com/blog/open-source-rag-evaluation-tool